M. N. Kaul

-Shri M.N.
-Kaul (16 September 1901 – 20 November 1984) was Secretary of 1st Lok Sabha, 2nd Lok Sabha and Secretary-General of 3rd Lok Sabha (Lower House of Parliament of India).
+M. N. Kaul (16 September 1901 – 20 November 1984) was Secretary of 1st Lok Sabha, 2nd Lok Sabha and Secretary-General of 3rd Lok Sabha (Lower House of Parliament of India).
 He was appointed Secretary of Lok Sabha Constituted after the First General Election of Lok Sabha in India.
 He retired on 31 August 1964 at the age of 63 and after 17 years of service as Secretary.

 Early life and career

 He was born in Kashmir and studied at University of Cambridge and London School of Economics.
 He also practised as a lawyer at Allahabad High Court.